aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/loading-saving-converting-and-managing/converting-workbook-to-different-formats/_index.md

 The code example below shows how to save a workbook as an MHTML file.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConvertingToMHTMLFiles-ConvertingToMHTMLFiles.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-loading_saving-ConvertingToMHTMLFiles-ConvertingToMHTMLFiles.java" >}}

 ## **Converting Excel Files to HTML**